olekukonko/slogmulti/README.md

 [![Total views](https://img.shields.io/sourcegraph/rrc/github.com/olekukonko/slogmulti.svg)](https://sourcegraph.com/github.com/olekukonko/slogmulti)
 [![Godoc](https://godoc.org/github.com/olekukonko/slogmulti?status.svg)](https://godoc.org/github.com/olekukonko/slogmulti)

-`slogmulti` is a Go package that extends the standard `log/slog` package by providing a `MultiHandler` to combine multiple `slog.Handler` instances into a single, efficient handler.
-It batches log entries for performance, processes them asynchronously, and propagates errors through a dedicated channel.
-Additionally, it includes a `Wrapper` type to adapt any `io.Writer` into a `slog.Handler`, with customizable formatting.
+`slogmulti` is a Go package that enhances the standard `log/slog` package with a `MultiHandler` to combine multiple `slog.Handler` instances into a single, efficient handler.
+It supports batching and asynchronous processing under the hood, with errors propagated through a dedicated channel.
+Additionally, it provides a `Wrapper` type to turn any `io.Writer` into a `slog.Handler` with customizable formatting.

-This package is ideal for applications requiring logging to multiple destinations (e.g., console, files, databases) while maintaining high throughput and clean error handling.
+This package is perfect for logging to multiple destinations (e.g., console, files, databases) with high performance and straightforward error handling, without requiring users to manage strategies unless desired.

 ---

 ## Features

-- **Multiple Handlers**: Dispatch logs to several `slog.Handler` instances concurrently.
+- **Multiple Handlers**: Send logs to several `slog.Handler` instances at once.
-- **Batching**: Group logs into batches, configurable by size or flush interval, to minimize overhead.
-- **Asynchronous Processing**: Queue logs for background processing, enhancing performance.
+- **Efficient Processing**: Default asynchronous batching for performance (configurable if needed).
-- **Error Propagation**: Collect and access errors from handlers via a dedicated channel.
+- **Error Propagation**: Collect handler errors via a dedicated channel.
-- **Dynamic Configuration**: Add handlers or adjust settings at runtime.
+- **Dynamic Updates**: Add handlers at runtime with ease.
-- **Custom Formatting**: Use the `Wrapper` type to format logs with custom logic over any `io.Writer`.
+- **Custom Formatting**: Use `Wrapper` to adapt `io.Writer` with custom log formats.
-- **Clean Shutdown**: Ensure all queued logs are processed before termination.
+- **Simple Shutdown**: Ensure all logs are processed with a single `Close()` call.

 ---

 ## Installation

-Install `slogmulti` using:
+Install `slogmulti` with:

 ```bash
 go get github.com/olekukonko/slogmulti